 What can I say I am passionate about reflexology, which is why I have invested so heaviliy into expanding my knowledge and learning new techniques over the years.
 If you have any questions about reflexology prior to your appointment please ask away and I will try to answer the best I can. 🙂

-Here is the list of reflexology I offer:
+Here is the list of specialist reflexology I offer:

 Crystal Reflexology- New for 2021